jaspector

 Howard County requires permits for new construction, additions, many alterations and repairs, demolition, pools, solar, larger accessory structures, and trade work.
 The county also coordinates related reviews for zoning, floodplain, health, water and sewer, and sediment control where applicable.

+Not all construction work requires a permit in unincorporated Howard County, MD.
 The following work is generally exempt: Retaining walls 3 feet or less in height; Some very small accessory structures may be outside the listed permit fee categories.
 Note: County zoning or grading rules may still apply even to work that might appear minor.
 County public exemption guidance is incomplete; applicants should confirm with DILP before assuming work is exempt.
+When in doubt, confirm with the local building department before starting work.